René Auberjonois: Video games

-Personal life and death
+Personal life

 Auberjonois was married to Judith Helen Mihalyi from 1963 until his death in 2019.
 They had a daughter, Tessa, and a son, Rèmy-Luc, both of whom also became actors.

+Illness and death

 In an interview with Compassion & Choices Magazine, Judith Auberjonois revealed that René Auberjonois underwent chemotherapy for lung cancer in 2018.
 It was discovered in 2019 that the cancer had spread to his brain.
 Due to the potential for serious cognitive side effects, Auberjonois chose not to pursue the whole-brain radiation treatment suggested by his doctors.

 As a resident of California, Auberjonois decided to seek medical aid in dying under the California End of Life Option Act.
 On December 6, 2019, he spent his final hours with his family at his home in Los Angeles reminiscing over photos and listening to music.
 He then took the medication prescribed for assisted suicide and died two days later at the age of 79.
 The California End of Life Option Act stipulates that death certificates should list the underlying terminal illness as the cause of death, rather than the use of life-ending medications.
 His cause of death was given as metastatic lung cancer.